 When will the inventory be checked again?

 It is not uncommon for landlords and letting agents to schedule in regular three monthly inventory checks at the property in order to assess any damage that may have occurred.
 Find out if there are regular checks planned and when they are likely to take place.
 It is most common, however, for a final inventory check the day you are scheduled to move out.

-Since the late 90’s, AST has been the most common form of tenancy agreement and sets out the duties of both tenant and landlord.
-The most important aspect of this agreement is that the landlord has the right to repossess the property at the end of the agreed term.
+Since the late 90s, ASTs have been the most common form of tenancy agreement and set out the duties of both tenant and landlord.
+The most important aspect of the agreement is that the landlord has the right to repossess the property at the end of the agreed term.
 Despite its name, the agreement does not have to be short and can continue as long as both parties are happy to do so.
 There is no minimum term specified either, although the renter has the right to remain in the property for at least six months.

 If the fixed term is for three or more years, however, a deed must be drawn up and a solicitor employed to do so.

 There are specific requirements linked to an AST that include:

 - The tenant(s) must be an individual

 - The property must be the main home of the occupant

 - The property must be let as separate accommodation

 - The landlord is obliged to provide the tenant with two months' notice if they want to terminate the agreement